Deployment ► Manage devices

 If a device within your Dynatrace infrastructure is unable to report detailed status information to the manager, some sections may report that the information is unavailable.
 This does not indicate a problem with a device.

-Instead of individual devices, you can click the Farms tab to list all report server farms.
+Instead of individual devices, you can click the Farm configuration tab to list all report server farms.

 A report server farm is a collection of report server clusters sharing configuration and management options.